Table of contents:

 Before inserting the needle, identify its shape :

-- The flat of the needle should be facing backward (away from you).
+- The flat side of the needle must be oriented towards the back (on the side opposite you).

-- The curved part should be facing you for proper positioning.
+- The rounded part should face you for proper positioning.

 - Insert the needle into its holder and push it until it touches the bottom .